alanbchristie/PySimple/README.md

     $ docker rm <container ID>

-You can also use `docker-compose` and the built-in `docker-compose.yml` configuration file to spin-up more than one container.
-In our compose file also start a [Redis] container, a simple database that the app will use (if it can) to count the number of visits made to its port.
+You can also use `docker-compose` and the built-in `docker-compose.yml` configuration file to build and launch more than one container.
+In our compose file we start the PySimple container but also start a [Redis] container, a simple database that the app will use (if it can) to count the number of visits made to its port.

     $ docker-compose build
     $ docker-compose up --detach